aldrin-labs/ramm-sui/README.md

 The relevant information will be in the `latest_result, latest_result_scaling_factor` fields.

-## Creating test coins
+## Manually creating and funding a RAMM on the testnet

-In order to create testing coins to be used to interact with the RAMM, `ramm-misc/sources/test_coins` offers tokens for which there exists a corresponding Switchboard `Aggregator` with pricing information on the Sui testnet.
+In order to create testing coins to be used to interact with the RAMM, `ramm-misc/sources/test_coins` offers 5 different tokens for which there exists a corresponding Switchboard `Aggregator` on the Sui testnet:

 ### Regarding suibase